Discussions during a planning meeting for new water infrastructure in Ga-Moela, South Africa (Photo: Moritz Hofstetter via Flickr, CC BY-NC 2.0)

 About the speakers

-- Una May Gordon, (moderator) is principal director, Climate Change Division, Ministry of Economic Growth and Job Creation, Jamaica
+- UnaMay Gordon, principal director, Climate Change Division, Ministry of Economic Growth and Job Creation, Jamaica

-- Mandy Barnett, chief director of climate change adaptation, South African National Biodiversity Institute (SANBI) (TBC)
+- Mandy Barnett, chief director of climate change adaptation, South African National Biodiversity Institute (SANBI)

-This conversation will build on more than a year’s worth of evidence gathering of locally led adaptation in practice, funded by the UK government and delivered by IIED, World Resources Institute, South South North, Huairou Commission, Shack/Slum Dwellers International (SDI), Caribbean Natural Resources Institute (CANARI), Centro para la Autonomía y Desarollo de los Pueblos Indígenas, ENDA Energie, Save the Children Australia and International Centre for Climate Change and Development (ICCCAD).
+This conversation built on more than a year’s worth of evidence gathering of locally led adaptation in practice, funded by the UK government and delivered by IIED, World Resources Institute, South South North, Huairou Commission, Shack/Slum Dwellers International (SDI), Caribbean Natural Resources Institute (CANARI), Centro para la Autonomía y Desarollo de los Pueblos Indígenas, ENDA Energie, Save the Children Australia and International Centre for Climate Change and Development (ICCCAD).

 IIED events newsletter